freethenation/durable-json-lint/README.md

 # Durable Json Lint
 _________________________
 Durable Json Lint is a Json Lint library that can parse and partially correct dirty Json.
-Unlike most Json lint libraries it does its best not crash after encountering simple errors.
+Unlike most Json lint libraries it does its best not to crash after encountering errors.
 It can be installed via npm using the command `npm install durable-json-lint`.

 # Features
 _________________________